-Programming and Systems Analysis Level
+Programming and Systems Analysis Level I

-Certificate of Completion: CCL 5048

-24 Credits

-Program Contact

-Patricia Baker 480-732-7392 patricia.ba
+Patricia Baker | 480-732-7392 | patricia.baker@cgc.edu

-D: ker@cgc.edu

 The Certificate of Completion (CCL) in Programming and Systems Analysis Level I provides an exploration of different computer language and technical skills.
 The CCL includes, but is not limited to the following: operating systems, local area networks, business communication, team roles, and dynamics.
-A Certificate of Completion (CCL) in Programming and Systems Analysis Level II, Certificate of Completion (CCL) in iOS Application Development and an Associate in Applied Science (AAS) in Programming and Systems Analysis are also available.
+A Certificate of Completion (CCL) in Programming and Systems Analysis Level II, Certificate of Completion (CCL) in iOS App Development and an Associate in Applied Science (AAS) in Programming and Systems Analysis are also available.